 Have you ever called a customer support line and needed to say “Billing” to reach the finance department?
 You’re talking to an Interactive Voice Response (IVR) system.
 IVRs are the foundational technology that converts phrases (“update my credit card” or “make a payment”) into transferring you to the billing department.

-Customers are likely using this system to contact your team.
+Customers are likely to use this system to contact your team.
 But when conversational AI underlies the system, you can accurately divert their call to the most relevant line.
 Why?
 Because NLP understands their request.

 You don’t need to ask your customers to “listen to the following options” to send them in the right direction.